 Tweak your Tutorial: Make them fall in love with you.

-The tutorial is the onboarding experience that your users will have in your mobile game, and this makes it one of the most crucial key processes of your retention strategy.
+The tutorial is the onboarding experience in your mobile game.
+That makes it one of the most crucial key processes of your retention strategy.

 Players usually are impatient and don’t believe in second chances.
 They won’t think twice before leaving a F2P (free-to-play) game and never coming back.
 It’s not that they have invested anything, and by leaving, they aren’t losing anything either.

 When a user opens your game for the first time, they are in an “exploration mode”.
 They wish to learn as minimum things as possible to start having the joyful experience the game promises them.
 Therefore, you must lead your users into optimal actions and make everything easy for them.

 Once you’ve tweaked your tutorial, you reach its best possible version, and you can’t think of anything else to improve… check your analytics.
 They will tell you the truth and will point out if there’s any critical step during your tutorial where people are still churning.

 The first one is quite obvious.
 The longer your tutorial is, the higher the chances you lose a share of your users on each stage.
 Users don’t usually want to stay long in the “exploration” phase and want the candy that they were promised.

 If your game is complex, split the tutorials into several smaller ones and unlock mechanics as the user progresses.
 Give small triumphs before adding more complexity to the game, or you will frustrate them badly.